Handlebar grips serve two main functions: comfort and control. Both functions are closely related to each other.

 Oury is a well-established brand that is popular in BMX, motocross, and watersports.
 The Lock-On features a rectangular pad design with deep channels.
 They use locking collars on each end to securely fasten the grip to the handlebar.
 The lock-on feature makes it easy to remove the grips when you are working on your bike.

 The Oury grips proved to be very good in technical situations as well as under hard braking.
 It was easy to grip the bar while braking as well as re-adjusting positions on the grip.
 The surface is grippy when wet or dry.
+They mate very well with my Castelli Lightness 2 gloves.
 After two hours or so, the outer edge of my palm however developed a pressure spot.
 On longer rides this became more noticeable although not unbearable.

 Ergon makes a multitude of grips.
 I picked these up from my local bike shop without any previous knowledge of the company.
 They felt good in my hand and the design seemed to make sense.